Garnet-Yeates/Inventory-Management-App/README.md

 ### Running the Web App

 After doing this the web app should be set up.
 Whenever you want to start the web app, make sure you are in the `/app` sub-directory and type `npm start`.
-Example:

 ```
 Inventory-Management-App/app> npm start